-2.1 Developing Alternatives
+2.2 Developing Alternatives

-Chapter 2.1 explains how project alternatives were developed from preliminary alternatives through Representative Alternatives to determine the Reasonable Alternatives.
+This chapter explains how the alternative development and screening process worked from the preliminary alternatives through the Refined RPA presented in this FEIS.
 Included in this chapter is an assessment of current and projected transportation conditions on the corridor and a review of congestion management strategies that were considered in the development of these alternatives.
-This chapter also summarizes the detailed Level 3 screening analysis completed for the Reasonable Alternatives and identifies SCDOT's Recommended Preferred Alternative.
+This chapter also summarizes the screening analysis completed for the alternatives analysis process.

 The FHWA Guidance on Preparing and Processing Environmental and Section 4(f) Documents (Technical Advisory T6640.8A), requires an analysis of travel patterns and accessibility in an Environmental Impact Statement (EIS).
 To that end, the transportation system analysis considered several elements (see callout box).
-An extensive traffic analysis was conducted to support the process to develop these alternatives.
-This analysis, its findings, and the methodology employed are documented in detail in the Alternatives Traffic Analysis Technical Memo for Carolina Crossroads I-20/26/126 Corridor Improvement Project which can be found in Appendix D of this document.
-This analysis helped identify areas of current and projected congestion, screen potential improvement types to select preferred treatments, and determine the magnitude of improvements to congestion and traffic flow presented with each alternative.
+An extensive traffic analysis was conducted to support the process to develop alternatives.
+This analysis, its findings, and the methodology employed are documented in detail in the Alternatives Traffic Analysis Technical Memo for Carolina Crossroads I-20/26/126 Corridor Improvement Project1 which can be found in Appendix D. This analysis helped identify areas of current and projected congestion, screen potential improvement types to select preferred treatments, and determine the magnitude of improvements to congestion and traffic flow presented with each alternative.